mantognini/leon/doc/verification.rst

 Notice the similarity between the pattern matches in the bodies of the ``apply`` functions and those in the postconditions.
-With this hint, Leon is able to verify the post conditions.
+With this hint, Leon is able to verify the postconditions.

 A complex example: additivity of measures